yaredd/UdacityDevOpsCapstone/README.md

 - **success-deployment-2.png** - build number 17 showing the deployment test involving a 1 minute long wait followed by curl command pointing to host and path in Ingress rules.
 - **halfway-thru-rolling-deployment-k8s-dashboard.png** - a screenshot of the dashboard during build number 19 deploying a newer image `yaredd/nginx-test-app:18`.
 Rolling \*\*deployments means uninterrupted service; newer pods are created before old ones are taken down.
 - **success-rolling-deployment.png** - testing the deployment via a browser -- Note: deployment test is not robust; had to refresh browser to show current deployment.
 A test invalidating cache is more accurate.
+- **k8s-pods-rolling-deployment.png** - as part of the deployment test, `kubectl get pods -o wide` is run to attest to the successful deployment by showing the pods created.
+This is a deployment to a **local Kubernetes cluster** not to a AWS Kubernetes.